Pathways to Kindness Conference

 Photo by Tara Callaghan

-The conference will share results from an international research partnership that assessed an intervention to support the development of Rohingya children whose family’s fled genocide in Myanmar.
+The conference shared results from an international research partnership that assessed an intervention to support the development of Rohingya children whose family’s fled genocide in Myanmar.
 The children and their families live in one of the largest refugee camps in the world, located in Bangladesh hosting close to 1 million Rohingya refugees.
-The focus of the conference also extends beyond these results to synthesize and discuss next steps for policy efforts to support refugee and newcomer health and flourishing.
+The focus of the conference also extended beyond these results to synthesize and discuss next steps for policy efforts to support refugee and newcomer health and flourishing.

-The conference will include presentations from academic researchers, humanitarian practitioners and refugee community members.
-Several distinguished guests, including UN Ambassador Bob Rae, UNHCR EU Representative Jean-Nicolas Beuze and Alexander Humboldt Professor Dr. Tina Malti, will share their insights on Canada’s role in the global refugee crisis and ways to mobilize research to improve refugee children’s health and flourishing.
+The conference included presentations from academic researchers, humanitarian practitioners and refugee community members.
+Several distinguished guests, including UN Ambassador Bob Rae, UNHCR EU Representative Jean-Nicolas Beuze and Alexander Humboldt Professor Dr. Tina Malti, shared their insights on Canada’s role in the global refugee crisis and ways to mobilize research to improve refugee children’s health and flourishing.

-The aims of the Pathways to Kindness Conference are to:
+The aims of the Pathways to Kindness Conference were to:

 1. Bring together different communities, including members of the Rohingya community, community advocates, and those from humanitarian, policy, and research sectors who have an interest in supporting refugee and newcomer communities.